Hilo Daily Image

 I gave up the first series in January 2014.
 But in August 2014 I realized that I missed making the daily image and the structure and discipline it requires, so I restarted it.

-In this series -- which has already run for almost 1,000 days -- I'll occasionally make the image elsewhere on the Big Island, as was this one, a winter solstice image made at Hilina Pali, or this one, a lava image from the Pu'u 'O'o eruption.
-In the first 14 months of the project, there have been only 3 exceptions.
+In this series (which ran for 2,100 days) I occasionally made the image elsewhere on the Big Island, as was this one, a winter solstice image made at Hilina Pali, or this one, a lava image from the Pu'u 'O'o eruption.

-And as in Colden, my subjects will be what's in my yard but also what can be seen from it.
+And as in Colden, my subjects are what's in my yard but also what can be seen from it.

 For me, it's an excellent practice, in the same way that yoga or meditation are excellent practices for other people.
 That's pretty much it.
 I have no grand theoretical or aesthetic scheme.
 I've discovered that the discipline required in finding something to shoot in a defined area, deciding how to shoot it, and then processing the image into what I saw or, sometimes what I didn't see out there, is helpful not just in photography, but in my writing.
 I learned years ago that no matter where you take your camera, there's always a picture to be made.
 If you can't find it, you're not giving the task your full attention.